Facing a R.I. Domestic Violence Charge?

 Hire an Experienced Rhode Island Domestic Violence Attorney

-Our goal is always to achieve the best possible outcome for our domestic violence cases.
-We'll review your unique situation and outline the best and strongest plan for you.
-Fortunately, it is possible to have your case dismissed, reduce your charges, or receive lesser penalties.
-This reduction in penalties or charges can make a huge difference in how it impacts your life.
+Our goal is always to achieve the best possible outcome for our Rhode Island domestic violence cases.
+Our attorneys will review your unique family violence situation and outline the best and strongest domestic violence defense plan for you.
+Fortunately, it is possible to have your case dismissed, reduce your domestic violence charges, or receive lesser penalties.
+This reduction in penalties or domestic violence charges can make a huge difference in how it impacts your life and your criminal record.